 Don’t forget to remove and then disavow!

-Once you’ve identified any worrying patterns, it might take you a while to get those links permanently removed, but it only takes a few seconds to download this table using the CSV export option (see the grey icon over the top right hand corner of the table):
+Once you’ve identified any worrying patterns, it might take you a while to get those links permanently removed, but it only takes a few seconds to download this table using the CSV export option.

 …and then cut and paste those domain details into Google’s disavow tool.
 Simples!